Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: Background

-Unlike previous works in traffic simulation, we analytically derive the gradient of forward simulation to optimize computation of backpropagation, rather than relying on autodifferentiation.
-We leave the speedup analysis, variable definitions, and the full derivation and definition of the IDM Jacobian to the appendix, which can be found on the project website.
-The form of the analytical Jacobian matrix can also be generalized to any car-following model where vehicles actions are only affected by the vehicle directly in front.
+We model traffic dynamics of human drivers in our experiments with the Intelligent Driver Model (IDM)~\cite{Treiber_Hennecke_Helbing_2000}.
+IDM describes how the position and velocity of each individual vehicle change over time.
+Intuitively, vehicles following the IDM will increase acceleration when the headway to the vehicle in front is large, and decelerate comfortably based on a maximum deceleration parameter.
+Unlike previous works in traffic simulation, we analytically derive the gradient of forward simulation to optimize the computation of backpropagation, rather than relying on auto-differentiation.
+We leave the formal definition, speedup analysis, variable definitions, and the full derivation of the analytical IDM Jacobian in the appendix, which can be found on the project website.